Ellinger, Texas: Historical development

 In May 2021, the city received a $18,300 grant from the Lower Colorado River Authority and Bluebonnet Electric Cooperative.
-The Community Development Grant and matching funds will the allow the city to purchase a portable building to house records and act as a hub for city-related business.
-The grant also will cover the costs of creating a gravel pad for the building, establishing electrical service to it and making the site accessible to disabled visitors.
+The Community Development Grant and matching funds were to allow the city to purchase a portable building for house records and act as a hub for city-related business.
+The grant also was to cover the costs of creating a gravel pad for the building, establishing electrical service to it, and making the site accessible to disabled visitors.

+Education

+It is in the La Grange Independent School District.

+Areas in LaGrange ISD are assigned to Blinn Junior College District.